firelightrpg/PilotWave/README.md

 #### Weapon Ranges and Ratings (Short scale)

-Range is in hexes for Close scale.
+Range is in hexes for Short scale.
 Multiply hexes by 10 for Close scale and divide by 10 for Medium scale.
-Pistols and SMGs are not effective at Long scale.
+Pistols are not effective at Long scale.

 | Range Band   | Contact Shot |                | Point Blank |                | Effective |                | Maximum   |                |
 |--------------|--------------|----------------|-------------|----------------|-----------|----------------|-----------|----------------|